-You can select either archive-based backup or Snapshot-based backup.
+You can choose between the archive-based and Snapshot-based backups.

 - 3. Select Enable Schedule to activate the schedule. - 4.
 Select the frequency to run the backup and enter the time to run it.

-Entries are based on hourly, less frequent than hourly, daily, and weekly schedules. - 5.
-Click Update Schedule. - 6.
-Verify that the settings are correct, and then click Update Data.
+Entries are based on hourly, less frequent than hourly, daily, and weekly schedules.

+- 5. Click Update Schedule. - 6.
+Verify that the settings are correct, then click Update Data.